Failure to yield right of way leads motorcyclist to sue.

 This creates particularly dangerous situations at intersections.
 Motorcyclist have even reported making eye contact with drivers and still having had that driver pull out in front of them, when there was every indication that they did see the motorcyclist coming toward the intersection.
 Motorcyclists have to take care at intersections, because many drivers may not even notice that they’re coming.

-Motorcyclists are also at a very high risk of being seriously injured or killed in a car accident that would normally be a minor fender bender if it were between two passenger vehicles.
+Motorcyclists are also at a very high risk of being killed or seriously injured in an accident that would normally be a minor fender bender if it were between two passenger vehicles.
 Even with a helmet and body armor on, a motorcyclist hasn’t anywhere near the level of protection that the driver of a passenger vehicle has.
 This means that, when motorcyclists are hit and injured in traffic, the consequences and the costs are oftentimes extremely high.

 A Dallas car wreck lawyer can help you if you are a motorcyclist who was injured by a negligent driver.